-Casa particulares are the best-value accommodation in the world – find out how you can find an air-conditioned room anywhere in Cuba for CUC$15.
+Casa particulares in Cuba are the best-value accommodation in the world – find out how you can find an air-conditioned room anywhere on the island for CUC$15!

 Your best choice for accommodation in Cuba is staying in a casa particular.

 Apart from 3 hostels in Havana, there are none elsewhere in the country.

 There are hotels but they’re almost all government-run & notoriously bad value for money.
 By staying at casa particulares, you can support the local economy.

 In this ultimate budget guide, we share everything we know, including how to find a casa, how to negotiate the best rate & more.

 For extreme shoestring travellers like us, eating peso street food & traveling in camiones, accommodation was by far the biggest cost – if Couchsurfing was allowed, you could travel in Cuba for almost nothing!

 Nevertheless, casa particulares are arguably the best value for money you can find for accommodation anywhere in the world – and we were glad that there were no cheaper options so we could indulge in a bit of budget luxury!

 There’s no need to book ahead or book online – when you first arrive in a new city, just walk around & look for the blue anchor.